-- farming in all its branches and the cultivation and tillage of the soil; - dairying; - production, cultivation, growing, and harvesting of any agricultural, aquacultural, floricultural, viticulture, or horticultural commodities; - growing and harvesting of forest products upon forest land, and any other forest or lumbering operations;

-- raising of livestock including horses; - keeping of horses as a commercial enterprise; and keeping and raising of poultry, swine, cattle, ratties (such as emus, ostriches and rheas) and camelids (such as llamas and camels), and other domesticated animals for food and other agricultural purposes, including bees and fur-bearing animals.
+- a. farming in all its branches and the cultivation and tillage of the soil; - b. dairying; - c. production, cultivation, growing, and harvesting of any agricultural, aquacultural, floricultural, viticultural, or horticultural commodities; - d. growing and harvesting of forest products upon forest land, and any other forest or lumbering operations; - e. raising of livestock including horses; - f. keeping of horses as a commercial enterprise; and keeping and raising of poultry, swine, cattle, ratties (such as emus, ostriches and rheas) and camelids (such as llamas and camels), and other domesticated animals for food and other agricultural purposes, including bees and fur-bearing animals.